Republic of Vietnam National Police: The National Police under Diệm 1955–1963

 Even before the official creation of the National Police, President Diệm was quick to employ the security forces inherited from the French in repressing both internal political dissent and organized crime.
 Throughout the late 1950s and into 1960, they helped the Vietnamese National Army (VNA) in suppressing the Hòa Hảo and Cao Đài militant religious and political sects, with approximately 25,000 armed militiamen, and the smaller but better organized Bình Xuyên Saigon-based gangster group.

 1964–1970

+A Vietnamese National Policeman questions three civil defendants inside the Dinh Chanh District National Police HQ, December 8, 1968.

-In February 1965 the new South Vietnamese government removed the popular and effective National Police chief, Colonel Ben, and replaced him with Colonel Phan Van Lieu, who was described by a US advisor as a man who "doesn't know the difference between a pair of handcuffs and a spittoon."
+In February 1965 the new South Vietnamese government removed the popular and effective National Police chief, Colonel Ben, and replaced him with Colonel Pham Van Lieu, who was described by a US advisor as a man who "doesn't know the difference between a pair of handcuffs and a spittoon."
 Col. Lieu immediately removed numerous subordinates, seriously undermining the morale of the agency that was supposed to be leading the battle against the Viet Cong's subversive infrastructure.

 By mid-1965 the force had met the American recommended goal of having three police officers for every 1,000 people, a rate higher than the 1.8 officers per 1,000 in the US.

+A Vietnamese National Policeman questions a suspected Vietcong in the village of Troung Lan, Binh Dinh Province, June 9, 1967.